noun, plural su·per·nu·mer·ar·ies.

 These supernumerary teeth assume two forms; either they resemble the adjoining teeth or are cone-shaped.Degeneracy|Eugene S. Talbot

 Word Origin for supernumerary

-supernumarius "excessive in number" (of soldiers added to a full legion), from Latin super numerum "beyond the number," from super "beyond, over" (see super-) + numerum, accusative of numerus "number" (see number (n.)).
+c.1600, from Late Latin supernumarius "excessive in number" (of soldiers added to a full legion), from Latin super numerum "beyond the number," from super "beyond, over" (see super-) + numerum, accusative of numerus "number" (see number (n.)).